-Linking up marketing automation using a CRM tool can help supercharge your lead nurturing and make sure your emails are landing in the right person’s inbox, at the right time.
+Linking up marketing automation using a CRM tool like Pipedrive can help supercharge your lead nurturing and make sure your emails are landing in the right person’s inbox, at the right time.
 Building a sequence of automated emails will keep your leads engaged and your brand at the top of their minds.

 Sending these emails, on autopilot (or even on Autopilot), to leads who have shown buying intent is one of the best ways to keep them warm.
 But to rank those leads, you may need a bit of help.

 For example, in your CRM, you can use lead scoring to automatically measure how qualified a lead is.
 The higher the score, the more confident you can be investing your time in that lead.
 If your marketing has been put on autopilot, however, it makes nurturing this promising lead a whole lot easier.